p1m-ortho/qs-global-ortho-search-queries/zheln/Replicated_Systematic_Subset_Query.md

-# Zheln Search – Replicated Systematic Review Subset
+# Zheln Search – Reproducible Systematic Review Subset

 ## Background

 * This query ultimately represents the [Search Strategy Used to Create the Systematic Reviews Subset on PubMed](https://www.nlm.nih.gov/bsd/pubmed_subsets/sysreviews_strategy.html) as joined from the two versions: [February 2017](http://web.archive.org/web/20181023065423/https://www.nlm.nih.gov/bsd/pubmed_subsets/sysreviews_strategy.html) and [December 2018](http://web.archive.org/web/20190711085949/https://www.nlm.nih.gov/bsd/pubmed_subsets/sysreviews_strategy.html).
 * The February 2017 version is [based](https://wayback.archive-it.org/org-350/20180406175620/https://www.nlm.nih.gov/bsd/pubmed_subsets/sysreviews_sources.html) on the study by [Shojania & Bero 2001](https://pubmed.gov/11525102).
 I don’t know what the December 2018 version is based on, it’s not been written there.
-* The Replicated version produces a replicable set of records for a certain date or date period.
+* The Reproducible version produces a replicable set of records for a certain date or date period.
 In other words, if the query still works, you will get a consistent set of records each time on whatever date you run the query.
-Notice: There is [evidence PubMed index is sometimes updated retrospectively](https://github.com/p1m-ortho/qs-global-ortho-search-queries/commit/29c9a7cfba51dc06390672971eb69d248b91cf35); therefore, in these cases, count mismatches may still occur. **Notice 2: Replicated Systematic Review Subset appears to have stopped producing replicable record sets on PubMed’s side as of June 2022.** I initiated an investigation to find out more – please see the [Development Log](#development-log) down below.
+Notice: There is [evidence PubMed index is sometimes updated retrospectively](https://github.com/p1m-ortho/qs-global-ortho-search-queries/commit/29c9a7cfba51dc06390672971eb69d248b91cf35); therefore, in these cases, count mismatches may still occur. **Notice 2: Reproducible Systematic Review Subset appears to have stopped producing replicable record sets on PubMed’s side as of June 2022.** I initiated an investigation to find out more – please see the [Development Log](#development-log) down below.

 ## Development Log